github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 - Avoid the catch-all commands `git add .` and `git commit -a` on the command line—use `git add filename` and `git rm filename` to individually stage files, instead.
 - Use `git add --interactive` to individually review and stage changes within each file.
 - Use `git diff --cached` to review the changes that you have staged for commit.
 This is the exact diff that `git commit` will produce as long as you don't use the `-a` flag.
+- Use [gitleaks](https://github.com/gitleaks/gitleaks) to detect and prevent commits which contain hardcoded secrets

 ## Further reading